JyNing04/my_site/content/event/ces2024/index.md

 Here is the exceptional team behind our success at the IAC CES event.
 More details can be found in [the team website](https://autonomousracing.dev/crew)
 This talented crew, both on-site and remotely, played pivotal roles in preparing the autonomous racing stack.

-- Autonomous Racing crew at the IAC CES event:
+- Autonomous Racing crew at the IAC CES event

   - Aron Harder - CS, PhD - Technical Team Lead + Software Integration Team Lead
   - Amar Kulkarni - CS, PhD - Motion Planning Team Lead